-In May 2015, I visited an exhibition in Copenhagen on the many victims of torture carried out by the Syrian regime – from since the civil war broke out.
+In May 2015, I visited a Copenhagen exhibition on the many victims of torture carried out by the Syrian regime since the war broke out.

 BY MASIH SADAT